sleroy/restful-keystone/README.md

 All requests respond with a `200 OK` status if the request was succesful, except for `remove` requests which will return `204 No Content`.

-When something goes wrong appropriate errors are thrown, however restful-keystone does not provide any error handling out of the box, i.e. you need to make sure you have some kind of error handling middleware in place.
+When something goes wrong appropriate errors are thrown, however restful-keystone-onode does not provide any error handling out of the box, i.e. you need to make sure you have some kind of error handling middleware in place.

 ### Permissions

-restful-keystone does **NOT** provide any security checks, i.e. if you expose a resource it is available to anonymous requests !!
+restful-keystone-onode does **NOT** provide any security checks, i.e. if you expose a resource it is available to anonymous requests !!
 You need to set up any restrictions you want to see applied to routes yourself.

 ## Roadmap